 This is because personalization can go a long way.
 Overall, subject lines personalized with the subscriber’s name tend to increase open rates by as much as 40%.
 Personalized promotional emails also bring in 6 times higher transaction rates.

-Despite these benefits, most brands don’t do it, probably because it adds another step to the sign-up process.
+Despite these benefits, most brands don’t do it because it adds another step to the sign-up process.
 But when you’re running an eCommerce business, you can’t afford to miss out on the little things that could increase your conversions and sales.

 Email frequency can be tricky.
-Send too often and you run the risk of people unsubscribing or reporting your mailing list as spam.
+Send too often, and you risk people unsubscribing or reporting your mailing list as spam.
 Send too rarely and you’re likely to be forgotten by your subscribers.